 In July 2024, RHM, RHY, and RHC were sued in a putative class action captioned John Milito v.
-Robinhood Markets, Inc. et. al., alleging that Robinhood violated Washington's Equal Pay and Opportunity Act, RCW 49.58.110, because some of the Company's job postings allegedly failed to include a wage scale or salary range.
+Robinhood Markets, Inc. et. al., alleging that Robinhood violated Washington's Equal Pay and Opportunity Act, [RCW 49.58.110](#), because some of the Company's job postings allegedly failed to include a wage scale or salary range.
 The complaint seeks unspecified total statutory damages, attorneys' fees and costs, injunctive relief, and declaratory relief.
-The case is currently pending in the Superior Court in King County in Washington.
+The case is currently [pending](#) [stayed](#) in the Superior Court in King County in Washington.
+Washington pending a certified question to the Washington Supreme Court.